What is What is business process outsourcing? What is Business Process Outsourcing BPO?

 FTE can standardize wages by demonstrating the equivalent salary of part-time agents based on working full-time.
 For part-time workers, determining the pro-rata is by changing their working hours with the help of FTE.
 Importance of full-time equivalent

-Full-time equivalent is crucial for accounting purposes because it determines the wages and the calculation of company expenses to pay the employees.
+Calculating FTE is crucial mainly for accounting purposes in the business.
+It determines the wages and the calculation of the company expenses needed to pay the employees.

-Many BPO companies are using the full-time equivalent (FTE) calculation for various purposes.
+Many BPO companies are using the FTE calculation for various purposes.
 The calculated data is useful for benchmarking revenues or earnings per employee.

 To calculate the full-time equivalent, determine the employee’s scheduled hours and then divide it by the employer’s hours for a full-time workweek.